dshess/GetOpt/README.md

 Options-handling modeled on Perl's [Getopt::Long](https://perldoc.perl.org/Getopt::Long).
-To handle an integer option and a negatable flag:
+To handle a string, an int, and a flag:

-	boolValue := false
+	data := "file.dat"
-	intValue := 0
+	length := 24
+	var verbose bool
     err := GetOSOptions(
-	    "flag!", &boolValue,
-	    "value=i", &intValue,
+		"length=i", &length, // numeric
+		"files=s", &data, // string
+		"verbose", &verbose, // flag
 	)
+	if err != nil {
+		log.Fatal("Error in command-line arguments:", err)
+	}

-If the command is passed "--flag --value 12 other args", then after GetOSOptions, boolValue will be true, intValue will be 12, and [os.Args](https://pkg.go.dev/os#Args)[1:] will be []string{"other", "args"}.
+If the command is passed "--files=hello.world --length 10 --verbose rest", then after GetOSOptions, data will be "hello.world", length will be 10, verbose will be true, and [os.Args](https://pkg.go.dev/os#Args)[1:] will be []string{"rest"}.

 # Command line flag syntax